juankdiz/oneplusmg-trust-framework/pages/your-role/data-access-committee-member.md

 ---
-title: Data Access Committee member
+title: Data access committee member
 description: A member of a committee who is responsible for overseeing access to genomic and associated data.
 page_id: data-access-committee-member
 ---